dbrennand/Wallie/README.md

 # Wallie
-Pronounced "Wall-E", Wallie is a CLI which can set your devices desktop wallpaper!
+Pronounced "Wall-E", Wallie is a CLI which can set your device desktop wallpaper!